This is your Captain speaking…

 Why is firsthand experience important?

 I vividly recall my first revelation on the importance for learning the how and the why.
-I arrived at the local airport having already envisioned myself flying that cute little Cessna 150 (C150).
-I was really excited meeting my flight instructor for the first time.
+I arrived at the local airport having already envisioned myself flying that cute little Cessna 150 (C150) and was really excited meeting my flight instructor for the first time.
 We were going to plan expectations, go over the syllabus, and review study materials.

 When the flight instructor introduced the text book, I stared at the pages and stated in a matter of fact manner, “I don’t want to learn about aircraft systems.”
 He calmly smiled and said, “Too bad.
 Want to be a pilot, then you will learn.”
 At that moment I resolved to delve into whatever it took to fly that C150.